rawgraphs/rawgraphs-versus/README.md

 The visual model works better with a lower amount of attractors (3 or 4), or with network whose strenghts are highly polarised.

+You can find an example of a similar approach employed to visualize the usage of words across three US broadcasts at the following link: https://pudding.cool/2018/01/chyrons/

 ## Install

 * Download the `versus.umd.js` file from the [latest release](https://github.com/rawgraphs/rawgraphs-versus/releases).